 9. DNS filtering for web threats

 DNS filtering blocks malicious domains before any connection happens.
 Options: Cisco Umbrella (formerly OpenDNS Umbrella), Cloudflare Gateway, Quad9, DNSFilter.
-Costs AED 12 to AED 40 per user per month.
+Costs Request a quote per month.
 Catches 80-90 percent of phishing and malware infrastructure without endpoint changes.

 10. Email security beyond Microsoft / Google defaults